ungzs1/bandit_sbri/README.md

 This repository contains the code used to reproduce the figures and analyses presented in the manuscript *“Neural dynamics reveal foraging-like computations in the frontal cortex.”* It includes preprocessing, modeling, and visualization scripts as well as example data to demonstrate the workflow.

+The provided source code was used to generate results in the manuscript.
+The example dataset included in this repository is a **small subset** of the full dataset used in the manuscript.
+Therefore, results are not exactly matching those in the manuscript.

 ---

 ## 1. System Requirements